grifu/wiimoteCHOP/README.md

 #### My Website
 * [Web](https://virtualmarionette.grifu.com/)

 ### About this Plugin
 * Plugin for Touchdesigner to integrate the Wiimote
 * This version supports only one Wiimote
+* The code was developed for Windows, but it can be adapted to OSX
+* Supports Nunchuck, Accelerometer, Gyroscope, Buttons, Rumble, Infrared

 ### How to install the Plugin in Touchdesigner
-* Plugin for Touchdesigner to integrate the Wiimote
-* This version supports only one Wiimote
+* Just copy the files inside Plugin_Binary to the Plugins Folder inside Derivative folder in User\Documents

+### Future Work
+* Support more Wiimotes
+* Dynamic channels (reveal only the selected channels)
+* Support OSX